Ishvirchopra35/Ishvir-Minesweeper-Game/README.md

 **To run the program:**

-**1.Make sure the assets, main.py, sprites.py, and settings.py are stored in the same location**
+**1. Make sure the assets, main.py, sprites.py, and settings.py are stored in the same location**

 **2. Open the 3 python source files in a Python IDE**